Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

-\end{enumerate} The local coordinates for $J^\kappa(\mathbb{R},\mathbb{R}^m)$ are given by $\tau,z^{\ell_j,j}_0$, and (\ref{contact coord A}).
+\end{enumerate} The local coordinates for $J^\kappa(\mathbb{R},\mathbb{R}^m)$ are given by $\tau $, \smash{$z^{\ell_j,j}_0$}, and \eqref{contact coord A}.
 In these coordinates $\mathcal{V}$ has the form $\mcal{B}_\k$.

-4 pt \begin{rem} Note the restriction in above procedure to the case $\Delta_k=1$.
-There is a slightly different, {\it \bf Procedure B}, for the remaining case $\Delta_k>1$, which for simplicity of presentation, we shall not discuss in this paper.
+\begin{Remark} Note the restriction in above procedure to the case $\Delta_k=1$.
+There is a slightly different, {\it Procedure B}, for the remaining case $\Delta_k>1$, which for simplicity of presentation, we shall not discuss in this paper.
 Details of this can be found in \cite{VassiliouGoursatEfficient}.
-In any case, if $\Delta_k>1$, then, in practice, it is often possible to convert it to the $\Delta_k=1$ case by performing a partial prolongation. \end{rem} \end{proc contact}
+In any case, if $\Delta_k>1$, then, in practice, it is often possible to convert it to the $\Delta_{k+1}=1$ case by performing a partial prolongation. \end{Remark} \end{proc contact}